 Visitor Centers offer a free map of the park's trails, indicating which trails are designated for bike travel.
 These maps are also available to download from our Maps page.
 Point Reyes permits biking only outside of wilderness areas along emergency access/dirt fire roads, paved roads and a few single-track trails.

 Horseback riders have right-of-way on the trails with hikers coming second.
 Bicyclists must yield to both of these trail user groups.
 Be aware that many horses are easily spooked when approached from behind.
 Reduce your speed when approaching horses or hikers.
 When approaching from behind, announce your presence.
 Stop on the downhill side of the trail while horses pass.
-The speed limit on all trails, even when headed downhill, is 15 mph.
+The speed limit for bicycists on all trails, even when headed downhill, is 15 mph, and 5 mph when passing others or approaching blind turns.
 Be courteous.
 If trails are dry and dusty, slow down even more so as not to leave hikers in a cloud of dust.

 The maximum number of bicyclists in any one group is 10.
 Larger groups of cyclists will have to divide into groups no larger than 10.
 This size restriction is necessary for the safety of cyclists using public roadways and authorized trails within the Park.
 These roadways and trails are narrow and winding and will not safely accommodate large numbers of bicyclists.

-Within Point Reyes National Seashore, bicycles are only permitted on the following trails:
+Within Point Reyes National Seashore, bicycles and class I e-bikes are only permitted on the following trails:

-Within the north unit of Golden Gate National Recreation Area, bicycles are permitted on the following trails:
+Within the north unit of Golden Gate National Recreation Area, bicycles are permitted on the following trails (listed from north to south):

 NPSWilderness has produced three videos entitled Wilderness Calling: Point Reyes, Wilderness Motion: Point Reyes, and Wilderness Visions: Point Reyes featuring images and sounds from the Phillip Burton Wilderness within Point Reyes National Seashore, in addition to two videos about NPS wilderness: America's Wilderness and Leave No Trace Outdoor Ethics which bicyclists and other visitors to Point Reyes may find of interest.